Doxycycline: Sclerotherapy

-Doxycycline is also used for sclerotherapy in venous and lymphatic malformations, as well as post-operative lymphoceles.
+Doxycycline is also used for sclerotherapy in venous and lymphatic malformations, as well as post-operative lymphoceles (collections of lymph fluid outside of lymphatic vessels).

 Off-label use

-Doxycycline has found off-label use in the treatment of transthyretin amyloidosis (ATTR).
-Together with tauroursodeoxycholic acid, doxycycline appears to be a promising combination capable of disrupting transthyretin TTR fibrils in existing amyloid deposits of ATTR patients.
+Doxycycline is used off-label in the treatment of transthyretin amyloidosis (ATTR).
+In combination with tauroursodeoxycholic acid, doxycycline has been shown to disrupt transthyretin (TTR) fibrils in existing amyloid deposits of ATTR patients, and is being investigated as a potential treatment option for this condition.

 Routes of administration

 Doxycycline can be administered orally or intravenously.

 The combination of doxycycline with dairy, antacids, calcium supplements, iron products, laxatives containing magnesium, or bile acid sequestrants may decrease absorption of doxycycline, though these interactions are not inherently dangerous.

 Doxycycline has a high oral bioavailability, as it is almost completely absorbed in the stomach and proximal small intestine.
-Unlike other tetracyclines, its absorption is not significantly affected by food or dairy intake.
-However, co-administration of dairy products reduces the serum concentration of doxycycline by 20%.
-Doxycycline absorption is also inhibited by divalent and trivalent cations, such as iron, bismuth, aluminum, calcium and magnesium.
-Doxycycline forms unstable complexes with metal ions in the acidic environment of the stomach, which dissociate in the small intestine, allowing the drug to be absorbed.
+Unlike older tetracyclines, whose absorption is substantially reduced by food, doxycycline absorption is only modestly affected: co-administration of dairy products reduces the serum concentration of doxycycline by about 20%, compared with a 50% reduction for tetracycline.
+Doxycycline absorption is inhibited by cations with a 2+ or 3+ charge (divalent and trivalent cations), such as iron, bismuth, aluminum, calcium, and magnesium.
+Doxycycline forms unstable complexes with these metal ions in the acidic environment of the stomach; most of these complexes dissociate in the small intestine, allowing the drug to be absorbed.
 However, some doxycycline remains complexed with metal ions in the duodenum, resulting in a slight decrease in absorption.

 Contraindications

-Severe liver disease or simultaneous use of isotretinoin or other retinoids are contraindications, as both tetracyclines and retinoids can cause intracranial hypertension (increased pressure around the brain) in rare cases.
+Doxycycline is contraindicated (should not be used) in patients with severe liver disease or those taking isotretinoin or other retinoids, as both tetracyclines and retinoids can cause intracranial hypertension (increased pressure around the brain) in rare cases.

 Pregnancy and lactation

-Doxycycline is categorized by the FDA as a class D drug in pregnancy.
-Doxycycline crosses into breastmilk.
+Doxycycline is categorized by the FDA as a class D drug in pregnancy, meaning there is evidence of risk to the fetus but the benefits may outweigh the risks in certain situations.
+Doxycycline crosses into breast milk and is therefore a concern during breastfeeding.
 Other tetracycline antibiotics are contraindicated in pregnancy and up to eight years of age, due to the potential for disrupting bone and tooth development.
-They include a class warning about staining of teeth and decreased development of dental enamel in children exposed to tetracyclines in utero, during breastfeeding or during young childhood.
+The FDA includes a class warning for all tetracyclines about staining of teeth (typically yellow to brown discoloration) and decreased development of dental enamel in children exposed to tetracyclines in utero, during breastfeeding, or during early childhood (under eight years of age).
 However, the FDA has acknowledged that the actual risk of dental staining of primary teeth is undetermined for doxycycline specifically.
-The best available evidence indicates that doxycycline has little or no effect on hypoplasia of dental enamel or on staining of teeth.
-The US Centers for Disease Control and Prevention (CDC) recommends the use of doxycycline for treatment of Q fever and tick-borne rickettsial diseases in young children; others advocate for its use in malaria.
+The best available evidence indicates that doxycycline has little or no effect on hypoplasia (underdevelopment) of dental enamel or on staining of primary teeth (baby teeth).
+The US Centers for Disease Control and Prevention (CDC) recommends the use of doxycycline for treatment of Q fever and tick-borne rickettsial diseases in children of all ages, and some researchers advocate for its use in children with malaria as well.